luk355/beautiful-jekyll/about-me.md

 ---
 layout: page
 title: About me
+subtitle: On the subject of me
-subtitle: Or, why you'd want to go on a date with me
+#subtitle: Or, why you'd want to go on a date with me
+bigimg: /img/about-me.jpg
 ---

 [//]: <> (Work)